-You can import data from a delimited file.
-The delimited file must meet the following criteria:
+When using a delimited file, the file must meet the following criteria:

 - Delimiters can be any character.
 You specify the delimiting character in the import settings. - The first row of the file can optionally contain column header names. - Numeric values cannot be in scientific notation or formatted with extraneous characters such as currency signs or parentheses.